10 Awesome Hacks to Help You Make Money While You Travel

 I love my Chase Sapphire credit card.
 Why?
 Because it gives me double points for every dollar I spend on travel and restaurants – and I can transfer those points to United or Southwest Airlines, or turn them into cash.

-But that’s not my only card (I have way too many).
-However, using them to book travel actually helps me earn extra points towards making my next trip free.
+But that’s not my only card (I have a plethora).
+Using these travel credit cards to book travel actually helps me earn extra points towards making my next trip free.
 From free airfare to Europe, to two week so free lodging, these travel cards have provided me with a wide range of benefits!

 Whether booking a hotel, buying a plane tickets, or picking up train tickets, using reward credit cards will help you make money every time you spend it.